 Terrain: Paths and grass.

 Nearest facilities: Loads in Stirling, but head down the A811 (signed Loch Lomond) for 10 minutes and at the Kippen roundabout, turn right and into The Woodhouse farm & coffee shop.
 Best coffee in Scotland and fantastic food.
-Although dogs aren’t allowed inside, they’re welcome on the decked area outside and the staff are very dog friendly.
+Dogs are welcome inside (in the rear section) and on the decked area outside, and the staff are very dog friendly!